When is it better to use past or present tense in a resume?

 In your present position, you may still enhance and solidify client relationships or analyze client expenditures and create realistic budgets.
 You may also consistently evaluate productivity.

-I know resume writers can differ and some put everything in the past tense.
-In my view, if you are still doing it, it belongs in present tense.
-In your past jobs, you need to make sure everything is past tense.
-When you update your resume and add a new position, be sure to check your tenses.
-Once you add the new one, double-check the past or present tense in a resume and change all of the tenses to past.
+In my view, if you still do it, it belongs in present tense.
+In your past jobs, ensure everything is past tense.
+When you update your resume and add a new position, be sure to check your verb tense.
+Once you add the new one, double-check the past or present tense in a resume and change all of the verb tense to past.

 This way when you are ready to move on, your resume will be too.